UCIDataScienceInitiative/LearningWithPython/TheoryAndPractice.md

 Gradient descent is a first-order "local" algorithm and can be trapped in local minima.
 Stochastic gradient descent only uses a batch of the data at a time and can be combined with "tricks" such as momentum and learning rate decay.
 Training neural networks involve tuning various hyperparameters:

 * weight penalty, dropout probability
-* learning rate or step size
+* learning rate or step size, batch size
-* batch size
 * momentum, learning rate schedule...

 <img src="/figures/local.png" width="60%">